TheSurajMore/materialistic-sack-1108/README.md

+# Hello,

-# materialistic-sack-1108
+# Sections.
+A] Landing Page.
+   1) NavBar.
+   2) Body.
+   3) Footer.

 # Functionalities.
-1) Dark/Light Mode => I am using navbar template from Chakra UI library which includes this Dark/Light Mode functionality.
+A] Dark/Light Mode => I am using navbar template from Chakra UI library which includes this Dark/Light Mode functionality.

+# materialistic-sack-1108.